MPAS-Dev/compass/docs/users_guide/landice/test_groups/ensemble_generator.rst

 4. Each run will have its own batch job that can be monitored with ``squeue`` or similar commands.

-5. When the ensemble has completed, you can assess the result through the basic visualization script ``plot_ensemble.py``.
+5. When the ensemble has completed, or as it is progressing, you can assess the result through the basic visualization script ``plot_ensemble.py``.
 The script will skip runs that are incomplete or failed, so you can run it while an ensemble is still running to assess progress.

-6. If you want to add additional ensemble members, adjust ``start_run`` and ``end_run`` in your config file and redo steps 1-5.
+6. If you want to run add additional ensemble members, adjust ``start_run`` and ``end_run`` in your config file and redo steps 1-5.
    The ensemble_manager will always be set to run the most recent run numbers defined in the config when ``compass setup`` was run.